walmav/spire-katacoda/app-envoy/step4.md

 Envoy uses trusted CA certificates to verify peer certificates.
 Validation Contexts provide these trusted CA certificates.
 SPIRE can provide a validation context per trust domain.
 To obtain a validation context for a trust domain, you can configure a validation context within the SDS configuration of a TLS context, setting the name of the validation context to the SPIFFE ID of the trust domain.

-Click **Copy to Editor** to insert the validation context configuration into the Envoy configuration file.
+Click **Copy to Editor** below to insert the validation context configuration into the Envoy configuration file.

 <pre class="file" data-filename="envoy.yaml" data-target="insert" data-marker="#ADD_VALIDATION_CONTEXT">